Black Pepper and Ham Scones are easy to make and perfect for brunch or an afternoon party. These scones are savory, soft, and delicious.

 Like pie crust, overworking the dough will build up the gluten in the flour.
 This results in a tough and not-so-pleasant texture.

 One of my favorite ways to finish the scones is to brush them with heavy cream or buttermilk.
 This layer of liquid sets on top of the scones and drizzles down the sides when they’re in the hot oven, creating an even crispier scone exterior.

 Scones can be shaped in many forms

-- Make them round by using a biscuit cutter
+- Make them round by using a cookie/biscuit cutter.

-- Make drop scones by scooping the scone dough out and dropping onto a baking sheet
+- Make drop scones by scooping the scone dough out and dropping it onto a baking sheet.

 - Shape the dough into a disc and cut it into wedges.

 Today we are going to make these Black Pepper and Ham Scones.
 Simple and easy to make in no time, this is a great way to use any leftover ham that didn’t make it into a sandwich or soup after a family meal or even on holidays.